Five diplomatic rows looming over Russia's World Cup

+The escalating war of words over the poisoning of an ex-spy in England is just one of a slew of diplomatic rows clouding Russia's preparations as hosts of the World Cup this summer.

-The World Cup is a prime opportunity for the host country to burnish its international image -- but Russia's tensions with the West mean that will prove tricky this year.
+Sport's most-watched event is usually a prime opportunity to burnish the host country's international image -- but that will be tricky for Russia given its dismal relations with the West.

-After a former Russian spy was attacked with a nerve agent on an English street, Britain is considering pulling its officials from the tournament in June and July if it is proved that Moscow was behind the poisoning.
+Here are five sources of international tension away from the pitch as Russia prepares for the FIFA tournament in June and July:

+Western allies have lined up to back Britain over the nerve agent attack on a former Russian double agent in an English street, leaving Moscow increasingly isolated.

-Britain's Daily Mail newspaper complained that Western countries would hand Russia a "sheen of acceptability and normality, a bloody stamp of approval" by taking part.
+"How can we go to Putin's World Cup now?" read Tuesday's front page in the Daily Mail newspaper, which had earlier argued that taking part would hand Russia "a bloody stamp of approval".

+The British government has so far threatened a boycott by officials and dignitaries, but there are as yet no plans to withdraw the England squad.

-But for Simon Chadwick, a professor who writes about sport and geopolitics at the University of Salford near Manchester, the Cup is more about boosting President Vladimir Putin's image at home than abroad.
+Simon Chadwick, who writes about sport and geopolitics at England's University of Salford, said Russia was more concerned about using the Cup to boost President Vladimir Putin's image at home than abroad.

-Football's top sporting extravaganza takes place in Russia in June and July
+Police guard the site of the attempted assassination of former Russian double agent Sergei Skripal in the English city of Salisbury

 "It's about projecting an image of Russia as strong and powerful," he said, just as the Kremlin used the 2014 Sochi Winter Olympics to build Russians' sense of their nation as a resurgent global power.